pip-services/pip-services-docs/content/en/python/container/config/container_config_reader.md

 linkTitle: "ContainerConfigReader"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-container-python"
 description: >
-    Helper class that reads container configuration from a JSON or YAML file.
+    Helper class that reads a container's configuration from a JSON or YAML file.
 ---

 ### Description